openedx/docs.openedx.org/source/creating_doc/quick_start_build_doc.rst

 The branch you created becomes active; you can now create or edit documentation.

-2. Edit a file
-*****************

-.. sidebar:: Edit a Topic in GitHub

-  .. thumbnail:: ../_images/github_edit_topic.png

-With your new branch active:

-#.
-Find the topic you need to edit.

-#.
-Click the pencil icon (.. image:: _images/github_pencil.png).

-#.
-Click the pencil icon (|GitHub Pencil|).

-   The topic opens in edit mode.

-#.
-Make the necessary changes.

-   Ensure you keep to RST standards in file.
-See the :ref:`Documentation Checklist` for guidelines, and copy RST code as needed from :ref:`Documentation Templates`.

-#.
-In the Commit Changes section at the bottom of the edit window:

-   #.
-Add a comment about the changes you made.

-   #.
-Choose to commit directly to the branch you created in Step 1.

-   #.
-Click :guilabel:`Commit changes` to save these changes to your branch.

-#.
-Repeat these steps for all topics you need to edit.

-3. Add a New Topic
+2. Add a New Document
 *********************

 .. sidebar:: Create a Topic in GitHub

   .. thumbnail:: ../_images/github_create_topic.png

-In some cases (for example, with a brand new feature), you will need to create a new topic.
+In some cases (for example, with a brand new feature), you may want to create a new document to describe the feature.

 With your new branch active:

 #.
-Find the topic you should put the new topic in.
+Find the location where you should put the new document.
 Consider the audience and type of topic for the new content.

 #.
 In the :guilabel:`Add New File` drop-down, select :guilabel:`Create New File`.

 #.
 At the top of the screen, give the file a name and the ``.rst`` extension.

 #.
 Add content to the topic as needed.

    Ensure you keep to RST standards in file.
 See the :ref:`Documentation Checklist` for guidelines, and copy RST code as needed from :ref:`Documentation Templates`.